ALSETLab/RaPId/README.md

 2. Using RaPId to identify Power System Parameters
   - [Using RaPId to identify exciter parameters in the MOSTAR power plant:](https://www.youtube.com/watch?v=X8X89l1HBjo)

-3. Advanced features (TBA)
+3. Advanced features (Future!
+Release: TBA)
-  - Extended functionalities of RaPId for small-signal (linearized model) and time-domain (non-linear time domain) power system inter-area electromechanical mode model validation and calibration: [Inter-Area Mode Model-Validation LINK TO COME](Add link)
+  - Extended functionalities of RaPId for small-signal (linearized model) and time-domain (non-linear time domain) power system inter-area electromechanical mode model validation and calibration: [Inter-Area Mode Model-Validation](https://www.youtube.com/watch?v=5s34tjT9Cwk)

 **N.B.**  RaPId is continuously evolving, thus the GUI and source code is subject to change (usually improvements) compared to what is depicted in the videos.